These are in no particular order.

 If a "religion" is defined to be a system of ideas that contains

-a religion, it is the only religion that can prove itself to be one.
+only a religion, it is the only religion that can prove itself to

 --John Barrow